 The National Interagency Fire Center reports an average of more than 60,000 wildfires are caused by people every year, burning millions of acres.
-The campfires used to toast marshmallows and hot dogs are a factor in this number.
-These sources of heat and light are a major part of backyard fun and camping trips, but wildfires are not the only hazard associated with the blazes.
-Taking a little time to practice safety will help make campfires safe for everyone.
+Campfires that toast marshmallows and hot dogs are a factor in this number.
+These sources of heat and light are a major part of backyard fun and camping trips, but taking a little time to practice safety will help make campfires safe for everyone.

 - In some areas campfires are not permitted.
 Check with the local fire department and a campground’s visitor center before starting one.
 Also, know whether there is a burn ban in the county using the statewide burn ban map.